 Just south of Mombasa is the famous Diani beach, one of the most renowned on the East African Coast, with its long, soft, white sand making it a tropical paradise.
 There is also an offshore reef which is ideal for snorkelling and as this also keeps the waves low it is an ideal beach for paddling and swimming.
 There are many exclusive hotels situated on the beach: Afrochic, a boutique hotel, Asha Cottages a seafront property with 5 exclusive guest rooms, Msambweni Beach House a family owned beach property, Leopard Beach and Sands at Nomad both with spas, Alfajiri Villas and Southern Palms situated on the beach and Tijara Beach which has its own private beach.
 The more remote and quieter Galu Beach is a few miles south of Diani and Pinewood Village provides excellent accommodation and activities.
 On Funzi Island, an unspoilt island off the coast is Funzi Keys and on Chale Island is Sands at Chale.

 The Indian Ocean Coastline of Kenya has some beautiful beaches and some good quality hotels.
 Gamewatchers Safaris can arrange stays at a number of selected hotels at one of Kenya’s Beach Resorts in conjunction with an African safari holiday:

 The beaches just north of Mombasa are popular with overseas visitors to Kenya wanting a tropical beach holiday.
 The North Coast is linked by a road bridge to Mombasa town and offers a variety of activities, restaurants and nightlife.
-With many hotels to choose from our recommended hotels are Voyager Beach Resort situated on Nyali Beach and Mombasa Serena at Shanzu.
+With many hotels to choose from our recommended hotels are Voyager Beach Resort situated on Nyali Beach, Mombasa Serena at Shanzu and Sarova Whitesands Beach Resort & Spa.